Nicholas was born in 1974 in Kent, and was educated at Chatham House Grammar School

 In November 2011, Nick ceased being self-employed, and instead became the Director of North Downs Music Studio Limited.
 Christmas 2011 saw Nick’s freelance orchestral work take him on tour to China with Kent Sinfonia, performing as Principal Bassoon in 10 concerts in the south & south-east of the country.

-As of April 2015, Nick took on the role of conductor & Musical Director of the PLA Choir in Gravesend, which has performed several times since then for civic functions in Gravesend in the presence of the Mayor of Gravesham, as well as their own PLA Christmas Service at St George’s Church in Gravesend..
+From April 2015 until its disbanding in July 2018, Nick took on the role of conductor & Musical Director of the PLA Choir in Gravesend, which performed several times for civic functions in Gravesend in the presence of the Mayor of Gravesham, as well as their own PLA Christmas Service at St George’s Church in Gravesend, and alongside local schools for concerts.

 The Wedding-Guest here beat his breast, For he heard the loud bassoon” – The Rime of the Ancient Mariner – Samuel Taylor Coleridge